tosc/vim/README.md

 # TODO

 ### Important
-* VH
-	- Add git draw to this.
-* Make a new repo for dotfiles and move my dotfiles there.
 * Look into fastfold, remove?
-* Only do the auto-save temp file when execute mode is running.
-* Add readline for the statusbar to slowgit update like before.
 * Change smartjump bindings.
 * Look into why vim is so slow when my VH is offline.

 ### Mid
+* VH
+	- Add git draw to this.
 * Find better way of calling help, make it so that I can use autocompletetion.
-* Fix bug with unite and buffers (seems to happen when you have an empty buffer)
 * Fix my pythonsnippets for method and function.
 Don't use the same helpfunction, use different ones and jump depending on that.
 	In other words, if completing method then add that to a class.